-I turn the tiny card over in my palm, reading the laminated lettering in the cold inky font Shinra is oh so proud of.
+I turn the tiny card over in my palm, reading the laminated lettering in the cold inky font Shinra uses on our keycards.

 'Jesshera Shisune Starling'

 My trembling fingers trace the letters and the picture.
 That's me alright.
 The picture says that's me at least.
-When did they take this picture anyway?
-It's got my scars from the accident.
-I don't remember my old one having these.
+When did they take this picture?
+It has my scars from the accident, but I don't remember my old one having these.
 There's no way that scar should be on this photo.
 I never renewed this and I don't remember having this picture taken.

-Again, the voice is gone before I can fully search for it, replaced by the fainter sound of scratchy buzzing and heavy atmosphere of this rather dark lobby.
+The voice flees before I can search for it, replaced by the fainter sound of scratchy buzzing and the heavy atmosphere of this dark lobby.
 I could have sworn it was brighter a few seconds ago.

 "Did you hear that?"
 I venture to ask, still watching the doorway where I could have sworn that voice came from.
 A distant, very distant part of me wants to listen closer, to hear something like that again.
 It was almost like an echo of some sort.
 From a tunnel.
 But there aren't any tunnels around here.

-She retrieves my keycard from the surface of the desk I've set it upon, studying it matter-of-factly and once again writing something down.
+She retrieves my keycard from the surface of the desk, studying it and once again writes something down.
 I'm being watched, from the shadows of pilfered light spilling from the upper stairwell to pool briefly in that right hand corner, by the old exhibit room.
 Something else is here with us.

-It's Shinra you twit, that weary watchdog within snarls in annoyance, as though disturbed from some sort of suspended slumber.
+It's Shinra…that weary watchdog within snarls in annoyance, as though disturbed from some sort of suspended slumber.
 Of course Tseng would be around here.
 The man never leaves this place.
 But, he sounded so close, as though he was standing right beside me.
-Funny, I don't see anyone else here.
+I don't see anyone else here.

-"Um-" I step closer to the desk, almost defensively, my amber eyes darting around to better grasp my surroundings.
+"Um…" I step closer to the desk in a defensive manner, my amber eyes darting around to better grasp my surroundings.
 Even the few windows are darkened with a veil preventing the eerie green light that was once so vibrant and warm from spilling in like it once was.
 "Miss, I hate to disturb you, but do you know how I got here by any chance?"

 "Same way they all do," her voice turns sorrowful, the joy gone.
-"Unfortunate accidents, murders, time catches up to them.
+"Unfortunate accidents, murders, illness, time catches up to them.
 Some take it upon themselves to bring themselves here.
-Any one of a dozen ways I'm afraid."
+Any one of a dozen ways, I'm afraid."

 "Hang in there, Cissnei.
 You're going to be okay.
 You'll be okay.
 Hand me that vial, Elena," Rude again.
-His thunderous tone almost deafening within these steel enforced walls.
+His thunderous tone is almost deafening within these steel-enforced walls.
 Who?
 Who's going to be okay?
 What is he talking about?

 A feeling of cold dread washes over me making me hug my blazer closer to my trembling body for warmth.
 Something is happening.
 Something horrible.

-"No…Don't do this, Cissnei…" There's desperation in those words, as though something is happening beyond his range of control.
-Who are they talking about?
-What's happening?
+"No…Don't do this, Cissnei…" There's desperation in Tseng's voice, as though something is happening beyond his range of control.

 I turn away from the vacant space to my right where I instinctively sense my fellow Turks engaged in a losing battle, the realization striking like a viper from the encroaching shadows slinking towards me.

 "I'm dead."
-I barely manage to whisper, trembling at the brilliant green outside of this building flaring with hungry intent, as I press my back against the wall and sink to the floor in fear.
-The Life Stream, final resting place of all souls.
-"Aren't I?"
+I barely manage to whisper, trembling at the brilliant green ocean outside of this building flaring with hungry intent, as I press my back against the wall and sink to the floor in fear.
+The Life Stream, final resting place of all souls. "…Aren't I?"

-The woman behind the desk stares for several seconds, a look in her eyes that reminds me a little of Reno when he first saw me fall to that sniper rifle.
+The woman behind the desk stares down at me for several seconds, a look in her eyes that reminds me a little of Reno when he first saw me fall to that sniper rifle.
 Sympathy, and, a hint of sadness.

-"I'm in the Lifestream…" It's not much of a question, moreso a quiet reality I'm trying to convince myself of.
+"I'm in the Life Stream…" It's not much of a question, more so a quiet reality I'm trying to come to terms with.
 Everything's so jumbled, the buzzing of voices louder, drowning out what I've heard of my life thus far.

 "One could say that."
 She quips, as though being dead is commonplace and not a big deal at the moment.
 Maybe not to her.
 She's apparently been doing this sort of thing for a long time by the casual nature about her.
 I've never been dead before!

-"So, what happens to me now?"
+"What happens to me now?"
 Am I stuck here, in this building forever?
 Do I get to be broken down until I become one of those firefly things out there in the green ocean to be sucked up and processed into fuel eventually?
+Will it hurt?
 Or does something even worse happen to me from this point onward?

 Shinra.
 I can't even escape this place in death.
-God, this is hell.
+This is hell, isn't it?
 Trapped by the people I've been running from, for an eternity.
 And there's not a damn thing I can do about it.

-"Child, what are you afraid of?
+"Child, what are you so afraid of?
 You have done nothing to warrant being judged as evil."